reactjs/react.dev/content/docs/accessibility.md

 ### Programmatically managing focus {#programmatically-managing-focus}

 Our React applications continuously modify the HTML DOM during runtime, sometimes leading to keyboard focus being lost or set to an unexpected element.
 In order to repair this, we need to programmatically nudge the keyboard focus in the right direction.
-For example, by resetting keyboard focus to a button that opened a modal window after that modal window is closed.
+For example, resetting keyboard focus to a button that opened a modal window after that modal window is closed.

 MDN Web Docs takes a look at this and describes how we can build [keyboard-navigable JavaScript widgets](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets).